learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 We'll soon see, however, that there is more going on.
 In this lesson, we're going to briefly explore what's really going on with Arrays and Objects behind scenes.

 > **Note:** Before we dive in too deep - some of the topics we will touch on in
-> this lesson will be covered in more depth later on.
+> this lesson will be covered in more depth later on in this course.
+Do not
+> feel that you need to fully understand concepts like context and prototypes.
+As
+> you've already proven, data structures can be useful to us, even if we haven't fully
+> understood them.

 ## Arrays are...
 Objects in JavaScript?